 Background of the tradition

-The Jack in the Green tradition developed from the 17th Century custom of milkmaids going out on May Day with the utensils of their trade - silver cups, pots, spoons - decorated with garlands and piled into a pyramid which they carried on their heads.
+The first record of a Jack in the Green dates from the latter part of the 18th Century.
+The tradition may have developed from the earlier custom of milkmaids going out on May Day with the utensils of their trade - silver cups, pots, spoons - decorated with garlands and piled into a pyramid which they carried on their heads.
 By the mid eighteenth century other groups, notably chimney sweeps, were moving in on the milkmaids' territory as they saw May Day as a good opportunity to collect money.

 The Hastings and Rochester gatherings are now very large festivals.
 In contrast, the Deptford Jack in the Green, in South East London, is not very widely known although it has been running since the early 1980s.